How positioning works

 - Hotspots report measurements to the Blecon cloud.

-- The positioning engine uses the detecting hotspot's known location as the device's position.
+- The positioning engine selects the best available measurement to calculate the device's position.

 How hotspots know their location